-Fort Drum is a 108,733 acre (ac) US Army installation in northern New York and is the largest military installation in the northeastern United States, serving as home to the 10th Mountain Division-Light Infantry and one of the primary training facilities for National Guard and Army Reserve units throughout the region.
+Fort Drum is a 108,733 acre (ac) US Army installation in northern New York, is the largest military installation in the northeastern United States, serves as home to the 10th Mountain Division-Light Infantry, and is one of the primary training facilities for National Guard and Army Reserve units throughout the region.
 Military training has occurred on Fort Drum lands since 1908.

 There is one federally-listed endangered species known to occur on Fort Drum, the Indiana bat (Myotis sodalis) and one federally-listed threatened species, the Northern long-eared bat (Myotis septentrionalis).
-This BA identifies and analyzes potential impacts to both these species from activities that are proposed to occur on Fort Drum from January 1, 2018 - December 31, 2020.
-It is expected to cover approximately 85%+ of activities that may occur on Fort Drum within the next three years.
+This Biological Assessment (BA) identifies and analyzes potential impacts to both these species from activities that are proposed to occur on Fort Drum from January 1, 2021 - December 31, 2023.
+It is expected to cover approximately 85%+ of activities that may occur on Fort Drum within that three year period.
 All other activities not included in this BA will be addressed via individual informal consultation or by reinitiating formal consultation with the USFWS.
 This BA was prepared pursuant to Section 7 of the Endangered Species Act (16 USC 1536 (c)).

 Indiana bats were first confirmed on Fort Drum in 2006.
 The nearest known Indiana bat hibernaculum, Glen Park, is approximately 6.5 mi (10.5 km) from Fort Drum's Cantonment Area.
-Approximately 230 Indiana bats now hibernate there annually.
+Approximately 185 Indiana bats now hibernate there annually.
 Mist-netting and radio-tracking efforts have identified one maternity colony focused within the Cantonment Area of Fort Drum.

-Northern long-eared bats were first confirmed on Fort Drum in 1999 when a small survey effort documented four bats in the Training Area.
-Subsequently, approximately 380 northern long-eared bats have been captured throughout the installation while performing mist net surveys during 2007-2017.
+Northern long-eared bats were first confirmed on Fort Drum in 1999.
+Subsequently, over 400 northern long-eared bats have been captured throughout the installation while performing mist net surveys during 2007-2017.
 Suspected acoustic detections of the species have also been recorded throughout the installation.
 Where all evidence for Indiana bat suggests most use is still concentrated within the Cantonment Area and the southern Training Areas, evidence for northern long-eared bat suggests there is no concentrated use, and that they could be found throughout most of installation (albeit in extremely low numbers) in appropriate habitat.
 It is unknown where northern long-eared bats may be hibernating; however, there are dozens of potential hibernacula within range of Fort Drum.

-Historically, Fort Drum likely contained relatively robust numbers of Indiana bats within the known maternity colony, and high numbers of individuals and maternity colonies of northern long-eared bats.
-However, impacts from white-nose syndrome (WNS) to Indiana and northern long-eared bats have been severe in New York and on Fort Drum, and the disease has caused drastic declines in their populations.
+Impacts from white-nose syndrome (WNS) continue to cause population declines to Indiana and northern long-eared bats in New York, on Fort Drum, and across their range.
 Although acoustic detections of probable Indiana and northern long-eared bats are still being detected on the installation, only 2 Indiana bats have been captured since 2011.
 No northern long-eared bats have been captured since 2011.
 Where it was once relatively easy to capture these species through traditional mistnet efforts, it is now a difficult task.
-Given this development, the likelihood of finding new maternity colonies of either of these species is unlikely.
+Given this development, the likelihood of finding new maternity colonies on Fort Drum of either of these species is unlikely.

-Section 1 provides consultation history, abbreviated relevant information on Fort Drum (see previous Fort Drum BAs and BOs regarding Indiana or northern long-eared bat for additional information), and the status of the Indiana and northern long-eared bat.
+Section 1 provides consultation history, abbreviated relevant information on Fort Drum (see previous Fort Drum BAs, BOs, and consultations regarding Indiana or northern long-eared bat for additional information), and the status of the Indiana and northern long-eared bat.